swiftlang/swift/docs/LibraryEvolution.rst

-    Although it is not related to evolution, it is worth noting that members of protocol extensions that do *not* satisfy protocol requirements are not overrideable, even when the conforming type is a class.
+    Although it is not related to evolution, it is worth noting that members of protocol extensions that do *not* satisfy protocol requirements are not overridable, even when the conforming type is a class.

 Operators